Summary

 - What happens if either of us changes our mind?

-- Do I respect my partner’s preferences, boundaries, concerns and expectations, and do they respect mine?
+- Do I respect this person’s preferences, boundaries, concerns and expectations, and do they respect mine?

-- Am I prepared to deal with unintended consequences of sex such as pregnancy, STIs, awkwardness, disappointment or discomfort with my partner?
+- Am I prepared to deal with unintended consequences of sex such as pregnancy, sexually transmitted infections, awkwardness, disappointment or discomfort with this person?

-- Has my partner asked themselves these questions too?
+- Has my this person asked themselves these questions too?

 Practical questions to consider include:

-Remember, both partners must consent to having sex and continue to consent throughout the sexual contact.
+Remember, all parties must consent to anything sexual and continue to consent throughout the entire experience.
 A person can change their mind and withdraw consent at any time.

 Where to get help